 Whilst this is important, it doesn’t explain to the rest of the organization how they will be affected and how the new organization will be rolled out.
 The absence of clarity on this can fuel rumours and resistance to the change.

-Is usually left these new senior appointments to define the organisation structure that reports them.
+Is usually left these new senior appointments to define the organization structure that reports them.

-Normally there is some kind of OD support or HR involvement that ensures some form of consistency across the organisation.
-Though we have worked with one organisation of over a 100,000 people where each function was allowed to develop its own organisational structure with little consideration of the interfaces and consistency.
+Normally there is some kind of OD support or HR involvement that ensures some form of consistency across the organization.
+Though we have worked with one organization of over a 100,000 people where each function was allowed to develop its own organizational structure with little consideration of the interfaces and consistency.
 It was predictably chaotic.